 Having a credit card is one of the best ways to increase your credit score.
-It can help if you don’t have much credit history at all or if you want to improve a poor credit score.
+It can help if you don’t have much of a credit history at all or if you want to improve a poor credit score.
 As long as you use your credit card responsibly (paying it off on time and not missing payments), your good behaviour will be recorded on your credit file.
-This’ll improve your credit score and help you when it’s time to get a car or mortgage.
+This’ll improve your credit score and help you when it’s time to get a new credit card, or even when financing a car or getting a mortgage.

 Protecting yourself against fraud

 Section 75 of the Consumer Credit Act protects you from fraudulent charges.
 If you do notice any unauthorised charges on your credit card, you’ll just need to report them to your lender and usually you won’t have to pay them.
 That’s not always the case with debit cards, or if someone gets hold of your bank account details.